Hgaylor0220/pizza-order-IP/ReadME.md

-# Pig Dice
+# Address Book 2.0

-#### Pizza Menu Created Aug 30th 2019
+#### Address Book 2.0 created august 26th 2019

-##### Hailey Gaylor
+##### By Mike McShane & Hailey Gaylor

 ## Description

-* This project will demonstrate use of objects and constructors with prototypes.
-The function of this project will to be able take the users input of a order and give back a price
+* This project is to create a address book allowing new contacts to be created with javascript prototypes and constructors.

 ## Setup/Installation Requirements